k27dong/bamboo/README.md

 ## Overview

-Bamboo is a Discord bot written in TypeScript that lets you stream music from [NetEase Cloud Music](https://music.163.com/) to Discord voice channels.
-It is built using esbuild for optimized performance and deployed on Vultr for reliable uptime.
+Bamboo is a Discord bot written in TypeScript that lets you stream music from [NetEase Cloud Music](https://music.163.com/).
+It is built with modern toolchain for efficiency and deployed on Vultr for reliable uptime.

 [中文文档](https://github.com/k27dong/bamboo/blob/master/README_CN.md)